danielharrell/does_music_move/does_music_move.md

 in reaching that goal can be divided only by our changing the goal, in a motion now different from what it was, but again indivisible.
-This too is like the movement in a melody, since only further notes can divide the distance from note to note, but thereby produce a new melody out of the old one, in a movement thus indivisible.
+This too is like the movement in a melody; for only further notes can divide the distance from note to note, but thereby produce a new melody out of the old one, showing the movement between notes in any one melody to be, indeed, indivisible.

 But what should we make of this answer?
 It makes the same appeal to our inhabited sense of space that we encountered before in making sense of the movement in music, only now to make sense of motion as such.
 But does it have the same problem?
-That is, can we know, or show, that we aren't dreaming when we see anything move?
+That is, can we show, or know, that we aren't dreaming when we see anything move?

 The question put this generally might seem absurd.
-After all, to suppose we *were* dreaming when seeing anything move, would mean suspecting something illusory now about our inhabitance of
-*the world*, not just so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving *contained* in the world, mere parts of that totality.
+After all, to suppose we *were* dreaming when seeing anything move, would mean suspecting something illusory about our inhabitance of *the world*, and not just of so-called other worlds, such as dreams in the ordinary sense, or music, that we might plausibly find illusory in their proving *contained* in the world, mere parts of that totality.

 But there is good reason to suspect something close to illusory even about our inhabitance of the world.
-And it explains why a question like "Are we dreaming right now?" has been raised in philosophy---for example, by
+And it explains why a question like
+"Are we dreaming right now?" has been raised in philosophy---for example, by Descartes.
-Descartes.
 For while we may not be dreaming when we see anything move, there is arguably nothing in our inhabitance of the world to prove it.
-And we lack this proof, so the argument goes, precisely because we inhabit the world rather merely observe it.
+And we lack this proof, so the argument goes, precisely because we inhabit the world rather than merely observe it.

 To see why this argument is worth considering, consider, first, a striking fact about optical